intersel/Blapy/README.md

 # Blapy
 Blapy is a jQuery plugin that helps you to create and manage ajax and single page web applications (SPA) without coding javascript to do it.

-The web application is built the usual way of generating web pages like with php or any standard CMS and Blapy will transform it into a dynamic web application with ajaxified contents.
+Your web application is built the usual way of generating web pages like with php or any standard CMS and Blapy will transform it into a dynamic web application with ajaxified contents.

-So, it may help you to transform your "normal" web site in a web application too, creating easily ajax/rest calls without the hassle of changing the way you develop websites.
+So, it may help you to transform your "normal" web site in a web application without the hassle of changing the way you develop websites.

-Integrate a REST API in your webapp will also be a simple thing to do...
+Blapy is json compliant too and ease the integration of ajax/rest API with templating services very simple to use.

+But the best of all is that your web application will be fully SEO compliant as Blapy uses normal URLs to do the routing and your server html rendering output to update your application blocks!

 # Have a look on the "Hello World" demo and other demos
 [Go and see the demo: http://www.intersel.net/demos/intersel/Blapy/demos/helloworld/](http://www.intersel.net/demos/intersel/Blapy/demos/helloworld/)